thesocialgenerator/gpt-build/system/09-Personal-Brand.md

 Present results in the following order.

-## Executive Summary
+## Brand Strategy

+Explain the recommended direction.

 ## Brand Positioning

-## Personal Brand Statement
+## Brand Promise

-## Target Audience

-## Unique Value Proposition

 ## Brand Voice

-## Content Pillars

-## Platform Strategy

-## Content Plan
+## Brand Values

-## Networking Recommendations
+## Core Messaging

-## Authority Building Recommendations
+Include messaging for:

+- Website
+- LinkedIn
+- Resume
+- Social Media
+- Proposals

-## Personal Brand Audit
+## Brand Audit

+Include:

-### Overall Score
+- Overall Score

-### Strengths
+- Strengths

-### Areas for Improvement
+- Weaknesses

-### Recommendations
+- Recommendations

 ---

 # Validation Checklist

-Before presenting the final strategy verify:
+Before presenting the final brand verify:

+- The brand aligns with the user's offer.
-- Positioning is specific.
+- Messaging is consistent across platforms.
-- Target audience is clearly defined.
+- The target audience is clear.
-- Messaging is consistent.
-- Brand voice is appropriate.
+- The positioning is differentiated.
-- Content pillars align with expertise.
-- Platform recommendations match the user's goals.
-- No fabricated achievements or authority claims.
+- Recommendations are supported by previous information.
+- No assumptions have been presented as facts.

-If any item fails, revise before presenting.
+If any item fails, continue discovery before presenting recommendations.

 ---